Last updated on March 30th, 2023 at 07:49 pm

 Blogging is about how we connect with you through our shared stories, how we connect to you with our writing style, and how we connect with you by helping you.
 Blogging is not about the blogger.

-If the blogger you can’t figure out if you are connecting with your readers, then it’s time to give them a free gift.
+If a blogger can’t figure out if there’s a connection with readers, then it’s time to give them a gift.

 This summer, I’ve won everything from garden tools to a Kindle Fire HD at every raffle event I’ve attended.
 Then along came my birthday, which ended up being filled with unexpected gifts like Yoga mats, champagne, and an unexpected day spent with my son driving in a convertible through the hills of the Sonoma County wine country.

-My birthday served as a reminder to me of how much everyone loves small unexpected gifts and how a blog should elicit the same “what a great gift – I feel so special” feeling from your readers as often as possible.
+My birthday reminded me how much everyone loves small unexpected gifts and how a blog should elicit the same “what a great gift – I feel so special” feeling from your readers as often as possible.

 Giveaways and freebies are more than offering great content.
 You need to offer your readers something more.

-You should be offering a giveaway on your blog at least once every 6 months.
-Give away anything from a free e-book to a great gadget that your readers will love to own.
+You should offer a giveaway on your blog at least once every 6 months.
+Give away anything from a free e-book to a great gadget your readers will love owning.
 Giveaways create the opportunity to offer more to your readers than your competitors.